sojious/SportsUpdate/README.md

-# SportsUpdate
-#This app quries a news API and filter the returned Json result based on some the query parameters used
+#This app quries a news API and filter the returned Json result based on some query parameters used